Non-Federal Private Loans

 Private loans, also known as alternative loans, help bridge the gap between financial aid and the cost of attendance.
 These loans are offered by private banks and lending institutions and differ from federal student loans.
 The applicant must meet the lender's credit requirements, and the loan very often requires a co-signer.
 The interest rate, terms, and conditions vary among lenders.

 If you do not have a Free Application for Federal Student Aid (FAFSA) on file, you do not need the FAFSA application to be considered for a nonfederal private alternative loan.
-However, you do need to complete the Alternative Form Worksheet to complete your paperwork.
+However, you do need to complete the Private Student Loan Form to complete your paperwork.

 Borrow What You Need